Pet Insurance Point-Earning: Choose on Coverage First, Then Route the Signup

 - Check new-signup campaigns and first-month discounts: If there's a campaign or first-month discount around your signup timing, add it on.
 But don't let a discount lure you into an insurer with unsuitable coverage.

-- Consolidate earned points into your main ecosystem: Consolidate the points earned from signup and use them before they expire. expiry-prevention guide.
+- Consolidate earned points into your main ecosystem: Consolidate the points earned from signup and use them before they expire.
+Expiry-prevention guide.

 Step-by-step: pet-insurance point-earning